gisbi-kim/nano-pgo/README.md

         - symforce for the auto-generated symbolic Jacobian (optional)
         - sksparse for cholmod and solve function
         - open3d for large-sized point cloud (pose-graph) visualization
-    - I hope this hands-on tutorial code can also be used as training material for Symforce's auto-generated optimized Jacobian code generation (codgen).
+    - I hope this hands-on tutorial code can also be used as training material for Symforce's auto-generated optimized Jacobian code generation (codegen).
         - For the details, see below [Symforce-based Auto-generated Jacobians](#symforce-based-auto-generated-jacobians).
 - ps.
 This tutorial supports only batch pose-graph optimization (but with a sparse solver!) and does not cover incrementally expanding pose-graph optimization (e.g., iSAM).